-Dr. Vanessa Harriman, DUC-IWWR/BOR; Dr. Lauren Bortolotti, Catherine Brown, DUC-IWWR; Kristyn Mayner, Chelsea Martin, & Leanne Mingo, DUC-BOR; Dr. Yanping Li, Univ. of Saskatchewan; Dr. Zhe Zhang, National Center for Atmospheric Research; Dr. Scott Ketcheson, Athabasca Univ.
+Dr. Vanessa Harriman, Dr. Lauren Bortolotti, & Catherine Brown, DUC-IWWR; Chelsea Martin, Leanne Mingo, & Kylie McLeod, DUC-BOR; Dr. Yanping Li & Dr. Danqiong Dai, Western Univ.; Dr. Zhe Zhang, National Center for Atmospheric Research; Dr. Scott Ketcheson, Athabasca Univ.

 Boreal wetlands are expected to be sensitive to climate change with consequences for the communities, industries, forests, and wildlife that depend on them.
 This study will produce predictions of future wetland abundance and distribution in the Western Boreal Forest (WBF) and will respectfully engage and learn from communities that may be affected by wetland change.
 Results from this study will support not only DUC's planning efforts but also conservation planning for other migratory birds and conservation efforts in the WBF.